Schoolboy in high school class

 4. Rest your hands on your legs OR Clasp your hands in front of you on the table (if there is one).
 You will seem more attentive.

-5. Do not talk softly or mumble.
-Speak up for the interviewer.
+5. Do not talk softly or mumble; speak up for the interviewer.

 6. Expect strange questions.
 Expecting the unexpected will help keep you from becoming flustered.

-Example Student Interview Questions
+Example Private School Interview Questions

 Provide specific examples to support your claims for your response to each question.
 Some questions will have different responses depending on the school.